LBNL-ETA/MSWH/docs/source/models.rst

 Usage
 ^^^^^

 The user provides a climate zone for a project, occupancy for each household, and whether any of the occupants stay at home during the day.
-The software can then load a set of example California specific hourly domestic hot water end-use load profiles from a database, size and locate the systems.
+The software can then load a set of example California specific hourly domestic hot water end-use load profiles from a database, size, and locate the systems.
 Next, the user can simulate the hourly system performance over a period of one representative year, visualize and explore the simulation results using time-series plots for temperature profiles, heat and power rates, or look at annual summaries.
 Similarly, the user can model individual household solar water heating projects and base case conventional gas tank water heater systems, such that the results can be compared between the individual, community-scale, and base case systems.

 This functionality is readily available through a `Jupyter notebook <https://github.com/LBNL-ETA/MSWH/blob/v2.0.0/scripts/MSWH%20System%20Tool.ipynb>`_ and a `Django web framework graphical user interface (GUI) <https://github.com/LBNL-ETA/MSWH/tree/v2.0.0/web>`_, depending on what level of detail the user would like to access.
 Please see the README file on the `MSWH repo <https://github.com/LBNL-ETA/MSWH>`_ for further usage and installation instructions.